jacarder/Address-Book/README.md

 Project that uses Angular and Akita state management.
 Was looking to get some more practice with Akita and decided this would be a great opportunity to do so.

+To run app:
 - `npm install`
 - `npm start`

+To run testing:
+- `npm test`

 # Summary